raphaelquintao/QBoids/README.md

-# QBoids
+QBoids
+====

-An implementation of Boids algorithm to simulate the flocking behavior of birds.
+Experimental interative WebGL implementation of the Craig Reynold's flocking behavior simulator Boids algotithm, with Three.js
 Each boid steers itself based on rules of separation, alignment and cohesion.

 * Take a look - https://raphaelquintao.github.io/QBoids/